rzbrk/PerlPress/README.md

 To start PerlPress simply type `perlpress` to the command line.
 You should see the PerlPress prompt.

 First, open a project by typing `open [project]`.
-Replace project by the name of the project definition in the config file ~/.perlpress.conf.
+Replace "project" by the name of the project definition in the config file ~/.perlpress.conf.
 For the predefined example project "example" the command would be `open example`.
 Now, you are asked for the database